Out of the mouth of a babe?

-Quite a few years ago, around the age of 40, I was given a compliment that at first, you’d think, not a compliment at all, more of a comment.
-But really, I love this kind of backhanded compliment or perhaps it’s just me finding the silver lining in a, let’s say somewhat tactless remarks.
+A long time ago, around the age of 40, I was given a compliment that was more of a comment.
+My mother would have called it a backhanded compliment, or perhaps it’s just me finding the silver lining in a tactless remark.

-So why do we begin to look tired even when we’ve had plenty of sleep?
-Are you just tired, getting older or is it something else?
+Why do we begin to look tired even after a good night’s sleep?
+Are we just tired, getting older, or is it something else?

 Lines of expression around the eyes can appear very early on in life.
-Personally, a few well-worn laugh lines around my doesn’t bother me.
-And as the late but forever lovely Lauren Bacall reflected “I think your whole life reflects in your face and you should be proud of that” I agree, however, Lauren said nothing about looking tired.
+Personally, a few well-worn laugh lines don’t bother me.
+And as the late but forever lovely Lauren Bacall reflected, “I think your whole life reflects in your face, and you should be proud of that.”
+I agree; however, Lauren said nothing about looking tired.

 What causes dark circles?

 It can be hereditary.
 Yes, some of us just have darkness around or under our eyes.
 It’s in our genes.
-But it’s not the dark, bleak tired look, no more just a dark shadow or darker pigmented skin and even though it’s genetic, sometimes the cause can be allergies, sinus congestion or digestive problems (the last one, I shall discuss in a moment).
+But it’s not the dark, tired look, more just a dark shadow or darker pigmented skin, and even though it’s genetic, sometimes the cause can be allergies, sinus congestion or digestive problems (the last one, I shall discuss in a moment).

 Vitamin Deficiencies.
-I’m a big fan of ensuring you get all the nutrients you need from whole foods, but sometimes our body doesn’t assimilate everything we need from our diet, and it can show up as dark circles.
+I’m a big fan of ensuring you get all the nutrients you need from whole foods, but sometimes, our body doesn’t assimilate everything we need from our diet, which can show up as dark circles.
 Perhaps a simple blood test or a visit to a natural health practitioner will provide the answers.

 Eye Strain.
-No matter who you are, or how 20/20 your vision is now, one day you will begin to develop problems with your vision before you admit to this, you will go through a period of denial, and it is during this time where eye strain can lead to dark circles.
-Embrace your next big fashion statement and get your eyes checked, you’re going to look fabulous in those Prada frames!
+No matter who you are or your 20/20 eye vision, you’ll begin to develop problems with your vision one day.
+Before you admit to this, you’ll go through a period of denial, and it’s during this time eye strain can lead to dark circles.
+Embrace your next big fashion statement and get your eyes checked; you’ll look fabulous in those Prada frames!

 Smoking.
-I have nothing to say about this, except perhaps just one thing.
+I have nothing to say about this except perhaps just one thing.
 Are you crazy?
 Do you smoke?
-Okay, maybe once upon a time it looked glamourous.
+Okay, maybe once upon a time, it looked glamorous.
 But really?
-If you insist, but remember this.
-You are going to look tired as you starve every cell of your body of oxygen every time you imbibe the insidious weed known as tobacco.
+If you insist, however, please remember this: you’re going to look tired as you starve every cell of your body of oxygen every time you imbibe the insidious weed known as tobacco.
 That’s all.
 Rant over.

 Digestive issues.
-Doctors and naturopaths who practise preventive medicine would say, just by looking at your face, they can see your digestion issues.
-The idea gives me a somewhat naked feeling but as bashful as I might feel, I do believe it to be accurate.
+Doctors and naturopaths who practise preventive medicine would say just by looking at your face, they can see your digestion issues.
+The idea gives me a somewhat naked feeling, but as bashful as I might feel, there might be some truth in it.

 Loss of the little fat pads under your eyes?
 As we age, we tend to put on weight.
-Annoying areas like our torso begin to accumulate fat, and depending on your diet can be challenging to shift.
-Unfortunately, the fat under your eyes where you’d like it to stay put begins to slowly exit the area under your eyes (where it goes, who knows) and when this happens, the blood vessels under those little fat pads reveal themselves.
-Not only does this give an appearance of dark circles but a little sunken.
-Doesn’t sound too good, does it?
+Annoying areas like our torso begin accumulating fat and, depending on your diet, can be challenging to shift.
+Unfortunately, the fat under your eyes, where you’d like it to stay right where it is, begins to slowly exit the area under your eyes.
+When this happens, the blood vessels under those little fat pads reveal themselves, making the area appear dark and sunken.

-Okay, so that’s a bit of a list, and I hope it helps a little in why it is that we begin to look tired.
-But I know, what you’re after is solutions.
-Okay.
-If you’re quite sure that some kind of internal disruption is not causing your dark circles and it’s just the old march of time, then you may want to consider these solutions.
-They may help.
+Okay, that’s a list of possible causes for your tired-looking eyes.
+But I know what you’re after is solutions.
+If you’re sure that some kind of internal disruption is not causing your dark circles and it’s just the march of time, then you may want to consider the following solutions.

 Solutions for dark circles.